-9. The Court may authorise the Government of a Contracting Party to file pleadings and other documents electronically through a secured server.
-In such cases, the practice directions on written pleadings shall apply in conjunction with the practice directions on secured electronic filing.
+9. The Court may authorise the Government of a Contracting Party or, after the communication of an application, an applicant to file pleadings and other documents electronically.
+In such cases, the practice direction on written pleadings shall apply in conjunction with the practice directions on electronic filing.